It’s official – the physical therapy profession is changing.

 You can track the progress of your staff and see how they do.
 Virtual training means at their own pace, ensure their success by setting deadlines and hold them accountable by checking in and reviewing content

 If you’re looking for ways to boost your team, enhance their skills and lower your staff turnover, consider adding a career development training plan to your clinic.
-Having a CDT that is comprehensive, and holds your staff accountable through role-plays and assignments to ensure the material is fully understood will not only benefit your team, but will also have a lasting impact on your clinic’s bottom line.
+Having a career development training system that is comprehensive, and holds your staff accountable through role-plays and assignments to ensure the material is fully understood will not only benefit your team, but will also have a lasting impact on your clinic’s bottom line.

 Brian Gallagher, PT is the founder and CEO of MEG Business Management, LLC.
 He has more than 27 years of experience in the field of rehabilitation and 19 years in business and specializes in Physical Therapy practice management and executive coaching nationwide.
 As a licensed business management consultant, Brian has helped hundreds of business owners nationwide improve their business operations through proper restructuring to achieve improved systems of efficiency and productivity as well as marketing and sales with effective public relations which have proven results for double-digit growth year-over-year with businesses around the country.